Mechanobiology &

 Mechanobiology & Soft Materials Laboratory

-Biology Program
+Undergraduate Student, Biology Program

 Minor in Spanish

-B.S. in Biology﹣ University of Arkansas (Expected - 2027) 🇺🇸
+B.S. in Biology ﹣ University of Arkansas (Expected 2027) 🇺🇸

 I am an undergrad currently working in the Heart Valve-on-Chip project, helping Gustavo with processes such as IHCs, PCR, RNA extraction, and more.
 I have not started my own research yet, but I will start planning it very soon.
 This is my first time working in a research lab, and it is very exciting to be working on something with real-world applications, as I hope to make to make an impact on the future.
 Outside of the lab, I am either watching TV or hanging with friends.